 OFAC sanctions can be comprehensive or selective, using the blocking of assets and trade restrictions.
 Comprehensive sanctions are nation-wide sanctions and include the export or import of all goods and services to a specific country or individual normally resident in that country.
-Comprehensive sanctions are currently in effect for Cuba, Iran, North Korea, Sudan, Syria and the Crimea region of the Ukraine.

 Each comprehensive sanction varies in its application and licensing policy.
-For additional information on specific sanctions and their application to UF, please visit Appendix B.
+For additional information on specific sanctions and their application to UF, please visit the UF Research Integrity website, or contact UF Research Integrity at 352-392-9174 or email us at exportcontrol@research.ufl.edu.